mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

 === "Engaging"

-     First, load an Anaconda module on a Rocky 8 head node (such as orcd-login001 or orcd-login002):
+     If you are using a Rocky 8 node (such as orcd-login001 or orcd-login002), then `mpi4py` is already installed in the `miniforge/24.3.0-0` module.

+     If you are using CentOS 7 (such as orcd-vlogin001 or orcd-vlogin002), then you need to create a new Conda environment using the `miniforge` module:

      ```
      --8<-- "docs/recipes/scripts/mpi4py/p2p-engaging-setup.sh:module"
      ```

-     Then install `mpi4py` and `numpy`:
+     And install `mpi4py`:

      ```
      --8<-- "docs/recipes/scripts/mpi4py/p2p-engaging-setup.sh:install"